Georgia Northern Mountain District Tournament

 Word PICs: I don't like word PICs.
 I'll vote on them if they aren't effectively responded to, but I don't like them.
 I believe that they drastically decrease clash and cut affirmative ground by taking away unique affirmative offense.

 Presumption - I do not presume neg.
 I'm willing to vote on presumption if the aff or neg gives me arguments for why aff or neg should be presumed, but neither side has presumption inherently.
-Both aff and neg need offense - in the absence of offense, I revert to possibility of offense.
+Both aff and neg need offense - in the absence of offense, I revert to risk of offense.

 Ideal Theory - If you want to run an argument about "ideal theory" (eg Curry 14) please understand what ideal theory is in the context of philosophy.
 It has nothing to do with theory in debate terms, nor is it just a philosophy which is idealistic.
 If you do not specify I will assume that you mean that ideal theory is full-compliance theory.

 Framework - Please have an actual warrant for your framework.
 If your case reads "My standard is util, contention 1" I will evaluate it, but have a very low threshold to vote against it, like any claim without a warrant.
 I will not evaluate pre-fiat framework warrants; eg, "Util is preferable because it gives equal ground to both sides".
 Read the philosophy and make an actual argument.
-See the section on theory - there are no theory-based framework warrants I consider reasonable
+See the section on theory - there are no theory-based framework warrants I consider reasonable.

 Speaker Points